webaware/flexible-map/readme.txt

 == Changelog ==

+= 1.0.3 [2012-02-27] =
+* fixed: address query updated to work with Google Maps v3.8 (so using address for centre marker works again)
+* fixed: tied Google Maps API to v3.8 so newer versions don't break plugin, and will keep updated as API changes

 = 1.0.2 [2012-02-04] =
 * added: address parameter as alternative to center coordinates
 * added: use address parameter for directions, if given (so that directions match address)